Bowlero and Skillz bring mobile esports to bowling centers

 Touch Mechanics, a United Kingdom game studio that has been creating Skillz-powered games since 2014, has been tapped to launch the new Bowlero-branded mobile game called Strike!
 By Bowlero.
 The optimized game merges the physical and digital worlds, extending the Bowlero bowling experience beyond physical locations while bringing sponsored esports tournaments to the Bowlero bowling centers.

-Supported by a nationwide marketing effort across its venues in North America, Bowlero will encourage its customers to download the mobile game and compete for prizes and bonuses at Bowlero centers.
+Bowlero will encourage its customers to download the mobile game and compete for prizes and bonuses at Bowlero centers.
 The idea is to create an interactive physical-to-digital experience for bowlers on and off the lanes.

 Lev Ekster, vice president of business development at Bowlero and chief operating officer of the Professional Bowlers Association (PBA), said in a statement that the goal is to strengthen the connection to center guests even when they are not bowling.